jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ### Basis
-The RC1 design is based somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
+The RC1 design is based somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires one of the most effective general-purpose cartridges yet devised for AR15-format firearms.
 The Incursion, however, isn't everything that I want it to be.
 It's slightly longer than I prefer for close-quarters maneuvering.
 More importantly, it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
 But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a standardized means of interchanging parts to fit the needs and wants of the shooter.
 The RC1 will take advantage of this in two important ways.